-Kala Art Institute provides space and equipment to artists working in and across the fields of printmaking, photography, performance, sculpture, fiber and textile arts, installation and media arts through our Artist-In-Residence (AIR) and Fellowship programs.
+Kala Art Institute provides space and equipment to artists working in and across the fields of printmaking, photography, performance, sculpture, fiber, clay, and textile arts, installation and media arts through our Artist-In-Residence (AIR) and Fellowship programs.
 Artists accepted into our residency programs receive access to Kala’s facilities, which include an 8,000 square foot printmaking facility, digital media lab, black and white photo darkroom, and a new 600 square foot sculpture and textile lab.
 Through a wide array of equipment resources, communal space, a dynamic artist community, a 2,200 light-filled square foot gallery, print and media study center, and exhibition opportunities, Kala offers artists a unique and supportive environment to experiment and make new work.

 Please sign up for our newsletter and follow us on Instagram and/or Facebook to stay up to date with Kala’s artist residency news and opportunities!